Yangani/pet-shop/README.md

 │
 ├── public
 │   └── index.html             - main html file
 │
+├── styles
+│   │── AuthPanel.scss         - Styles for the AuthPanel component (hint-hint)
+│   └── PetShopWindow.scss     - Styles for the PetShopWindow component
+│
 │── main.js                    - Where all the JavaScript starts
 └── main.scss                  - Where all the Sass starts